Models & Schemas

 Define a Zod Schema

 Use z.object() to define the shape of your data.
-It is recommended to separate your input schema (what the user provides) from the full document schema (what gets stored in the database):
+It is recommended to separate your input schema (what the user provides) from the full document schema (what gets stored in the database).
+By convention, schemas are prefixed with $:

 schemas/user.ts